The wear will though be most rapid when the arms have been used previously on a different

 their temperature frequently.

-been pre made to allow the steady to be set.
+made to allow the steady to be set.

 Do take particular care when large diameters are being held in the chuck's reverse